marijnh/Eloquent-JavaScript/09_regexp.md

 - Anything else is invalid.

-Our task is to convert a string like this into an array of objects, each with a `name` property and an array of settings.
-We'll need one such object for each section and one for the global settings at the top.
+Our task is to convert a string like this into an object whose properties hold strings for sectionless settings and sub-objects for settings, with those sub-objects holding the section's settings.

 {{index "carriage return", "line break", "newline character"}}